Top 10 Things to Remember when Applying for Financial Aid

 (like completed tax information), estimate so you don’t miss a deadline.
 Make copies of documents for your records.

-3) Fill out and submit the Free Application for Federal Student Aid (FAFSA) as soon after January 1 of your senior year as possible.
+As soon after January 1 of your senior year as possible.

 Don’t think you’ll qualify for financial aid?
 You may be surprised.
 One thing is sure – if you don’t fill out a FAFSA, you definitely won't qualify!
 The results of your